SaxySam/Git_Instructions/README.md

 The *Three-Way Merge Editor* can be accessed by selecting the blue button labelled "*Resolve In Merge Editor*" in the bottom right corner of an open file with merge conflicts.

 Merge conflicts within a file can be viewed in the lower window.
-In the top right of the upper taskbar, a grey button labelled "[*x*] *Conflict(s) Remaining*" will be present listing the amount of conflicts within the file.
+In the top right of the upper taskbar, a grey button labelled "[*x*] *Conflict(s) Remaining*" will be present listing the number of conflicts within the file.
 Clicking this button will take you to the next conflict present in the file.

 This will open three separate versions of the file: